Living off Campus

 There are a number of ways to find accommodation in and around the areas of Richmond and Kensington, such as:

-- By word of mouth and through recommendations from other students who are moving back home, or to the Kensington campus
+- By word of mouth and through recommendations from other students who are moving back home

 - Campus advertisements: Students wanting others to share with them will often put up notices; feel free to display an advert yourself!